mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

 post2--"previous post"-->post1;
 ```

-And the flowchart would look like this:
+And the flowchart:

 {% include img/mermaid-example-2.svg %}

 ## mermaid component

 Next up, we will need something to display those charts.
 For this, I decided to go with [create-react-app].
-It's easy to use and I needed to easily add some more functionality to the charts page afterward.
+It's easy to use and I needed to easily add some more functionality to the charts page afterwards.
 Like tabs to split them into groups or categories, or legend for more complex flows.
 React with its components seemed like a valid choice at this point.
 To start a fresh react app we need to run `npx create-react-app mermaid-react-docker`.
 It creates a new folder with the pre-configured react app in it.
 We'll need to add two packages, `prop-types` and `mermaid`.
 Install them with `npm i --save mermaid prop-types`.
-One more thing, we should delete everything from the `src` folder, we'll create our own files 🙃.
-Now we're ready to write the **mermaid component** to display our flowchart.
+One more thing, we should delete everything from the `src` folder, we'll create our own files. 🙃 Now we're ready to write the **mermaid component** to display our flowchart.

 ```js
 // mermaid.js